SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

     ##  This installation will use ephemereal storage, which means if pod is shut down and restored, the configuration will be lost.
     helm install kedalab solacecharts/pubsubplus-dev --namespace solace --set solace.usernameAdminPassword=KedaLabAdminPwd1 --set storage.persistent=false
     ```
-    ```bash
-    ##  Use the following command instead of the previous one if you want to keep the Solace broker beyond the time spent on the code lab:
-    ##  helm install kedalab solacecharts/pubsubplus-dev --namespace solace --set solace.usernameAdminPassword=KedaLabAdminPwd1
-    ```
 5. Wait and Verify
     ```
     ## Command will hold until the pod = kedalab-pubsubplus-dev-0 is ready for use